Grand Canyon Lodge

-The Grand Canyon Lodge is a hotel and cabins complex at Bright Angel Point on the North Rim of the Grand Canyon.
-It was designed by Gilbert Stanley Underwood, who designed a number of other hotels in national parks for the Utah Parks Company and other concessioners.
-Built in 1927–28, the Grand Canyon Lodge resort complex consists of the Main Lodge building, 23 deluxe cabins, and 91 standard cabins, some of which were moved to the north rim campground in 1940.
-All guests are housed in cabins detached from the main lodge, which serves as a dining, concessions and service facility.
-Constructed of native Kaibab limestone and timber, the complex was designed to harmonize with its rocky and forested setting.
-The Grand Canyon Lodge complex is notable for its setting and rustic design, as well as its status as the only complete surviving lodge and cabin complex in the national parks.
+The Grand Canyon Lodge was a hotel and cabins complex at Bright Angel Point on the North Rim of the Grand Canyon, built in 1927–1928.
+The Grand Canyon Lodge resort complex consisted of the main lodge building, 23 deluxe cabins, and 91 standard cabins, some of which were moved to the north rim campground in 1940.
+All guests were housed in cabins detached from the main lodge, which served as a dining, concessions, and service facility.
+The facility was added to the National Register of Historic Places in 1982.

+The lodge was designed by Gilbert Stanley Underwood, who designed a number of other hotels in national parks for the Utah Parks Company and other concessioners.
+The complex was constructed of native Kaibab Limestone and timber and was designed to harmonize with its rocky and forested setting.
+It was notable for its setting and rustic design, and for being the last complete lodge and cabin complex in the national parks of the United States.

+The main lodge has been destroyed by fire twice in its history, the first time in 1932 and the second in 2025.

 History

-The new hotel complex on the North Rim was built in 1927–28 by the Utah Parks Company, a subsidiary of the Union Pacific Railroad, which operated similar concessions in Zion and Bryce Canyon National Parks.
-Until then, most of the concession activity on the North Rim was at the camp run by W. W. Wylie, a concessioner more closely associated with Yellowstone National Park, who operated the tent camp that eventually became the Grand Canyon Inn and Campground after it was taken over by the Utah Parks Company.
+A new hotel complex was built on the North Rim in 1927–28 by the Utah Parks Company, a subsidiary of the Union Pacific Railroad which operated similar concessions in Zion and Bryce Canyon National Parks.
+Until then, most of the concession activity on the North Rim was at the camp run by W. W. Wylie, a concessioner more closely associated with Yellowstone National Park who operated the tent camp; the camp became the Grand Canyon Inn and Campground after it was taken over by the Utah Parks Company.

+The Grand Canyon Lodge initially consisted of the Main Lodge building, 20 deluxe cabins, and 100 standard cabins.
+Twenty additional cabins were constructed in 1928.
+The lodge and many of the cabins were built in the fall and winter of 1927–28, in a region known for its severe winter weather.
+Cabin construction continued through the summer of 1928.